daronphang/programming-resources/_python/_python.md

 Reference counting works by counting the number of times an object is referenced by other objects.
 When the count becomes zero, it is unusable by program code and is deallocated.

+An object's reference count changes as the number of aliases that point to it changes.
+It decreases when it is deleted with del, reference is reassigned, or its reference goes out of scope.

 ### Garbage Collection

 However, automatic memory management comes at a cost, whereby it requires to use additional memory and computation to track all of its references.
 Moreover, reference counting does not work for cyclic references i.e. a situation when an object refers to itself.

-As reference cycles take computational work to discover, garbage collection must be a scheduled activity.
+As reference cycles take computational work to discover, garbage collection must be a **scheduled activity**.
 Python schedules garbage collection based upon a threshold of object allocations and deallocations.
 When the number of allocations is greater than the number of deallocations, garbage collector is executed.

 Can be invoked manually during the execution of a program.
 Never disable garbage collector unless you have a good reason to do so.